venom-blockchain/venom-blockchain.github.io/docs/start/general/wallet/creating-new-wallet.md

 # How to Create a New Account with Venom Wallet
 ### Generating the seed phrase

-To start experiencing the Venom Blockchain the user would first need to create a new Venom wallet account.
-There are different types of accounts on the Venom Wallet platform - a personal account (default) or multisig for a corporate use.
-Therefore, the seed phrase will be created with a one default wallet account.
-The easiest way to create a new Wallet Account is to install the Venom Wallet Browser extension or download the application for IOS or for Android devices.
+To use the Venom Blockchain, a user must first create a Venom wallet account.
+The Venom Wallet platform offers different types of accounts, including personal accounts (default) and multisig accounts for corporate use.
+A seed phrase is generated for the default wallet account upon creation.
+To create a new Wallet Account, the user can install the Venom Wallet Browser extension or download the application for IOS or Android devices.

-**Here is a universal step-by-step guide on how to set up a new account on Venom Wallet secured with the seed phrase and the password:**
+**Here is a universal step-by-step guide for setting up a new account on Venom Wallet, ensuring it is secured with a seed phrase and password:**

- **Step 1.** Launch the extension/application and select the wallet setup option - “create a new account”.
+ **Step 1.** Open the Venom Wallet extension or application and choose the option "create a new account" under the wallet setup.

 <Image img={img01} alt="Click send button"